getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/10.campaigns/doc.md

 ### Who it goes to

 - **Send it to**: the first list, or **All lists, with a segment** to mail everybody on any list who matches a segment.
-- **Also send to**: tick more lists.
+- **Also send to**: check more lists.
 Somebody on more than one of them gets one copy.
 - **Narrow it with a segment**: only the people on those lists who also match the segment are mailed.
 With **All lists, with a segment** a segment is required.

 The count under the pickers says how many people will receive it right now, worked out the way the send is: each person once, and anybody suppressed, already off those lists, or who never confirmed left out.
 The campaign's page afterwards says "Sent to: Newsletter, Events" (or "All lists, matching" the segment).